mapnik/mapnik/docs/cmake-usage.md

 target_link_libraries(mytarget ... mapnik::core mapnik::mapnik)
 ```

-All mapnik executables and targets are exported within `MapnikTargets.cmake`.
+All mapnik executables and targets are exported within `mapnikTargets.cmake`.

 The plugin dir is available in the variable `MAPNIK_PLUGINS_DIR`.
 The font path is is available in the variable `MAPNIK_FONTS_DIR`.